Elevationacademy/rand-sim-5/README.md

 # Goal

-In this simulation the goal is to convert a messy code base into a clean one using clean code principles.
+In this simulation the goal is to convert a messy code base into a clean one using clean code principles, fix a bug, and write new features.

+You should keep the browser open and make sure your app still works after making changes.

 # Connect to Server

 - Make sure you have [this separate repo](https://github.com/Elevationacademy/rnd-server-simulation) cloned.
 - Run `git checkout minified` in your terminal in order to checkout to the `minified` branch.
 - Run `npm install` and then run the server with `node server.js`.